-Although the most popular way to depict the Luchot (Tablets) is with rounded tops, there is actually no authentic source in Jewish tradition for this.
+Combing the Talmud and classical sources, there appear to be no authentic sources in Jewish tradition for Luchot (Tablets) is with rounded tops.
 The main source for this erroneous image seems to come from Christian art during the Renaissance, with some depictions dating even earlier.

 To be sure, one can also find old Jewish books and manuscripts with illustrated title pages that have the Luchot depicted with rounded tops.
 Keep in mind, however, that hundreds of years ago most Jewish books were printed by non-Jews (not to mention the fact that they were, for the most part, censored for anything that could be construed as being anti-Christian or anti-government).
 One need only to glance at some of the more “colorful” illustrations to know that these were most definitely not commissioned by the authors.